 - ½ cup shredded or flaked sweetened coconut lightly toasted

 - Thoroughly grease and flour an 8 inch square metal pan.

 - Crack the eggs and separate the yolks from the whites.
 Put the whites in metal mixing bowl and beat with a hand held electric mixer until soft peaks form.
 Set aside.

 - In a mixing bowl, beat the butter and sugar until creamy.
 Beat in the egg yolks and the vanilla, then beat in the cream of coconut.

 - In a separate bowl, stir together the flour, baking powder and salt.

 - Add the flour mixture and the milk to the batter alternately, stirring by hand just until flour is incorporated.
 Stir in the coconut.

 - Pour the batter into the pan and bake on center rack for about 40 minutes or until it appears set and springs back when touched.
 Let cool completely on a rack and frost with Cream Cheese Icing.

-- To make the icing, beat the cream until stiff peaks form and set aside.
+- Beat the cream until stiff peaks form and set aside.
 In a mixing bowl, beat cream cheese and butter until smooth and creamy.
-Gradually add the confectioner’s sugar.
+Gradually add the sugar.
 Beat in the vanilla, then fold in the whipped cream.
 Spread over cake and sprinkle with toasted coconut.